abhimanyusethia12/IITK_Bucks/README.md

 # IITK_Bucks
-I have developed a **fully-functional blockchain-based cryptocurrency node** and have also written a script for **terminal-based User interface** for the node.
+I have developed a **fully-functional blockchain-based cryptocurrency node** and a **Command Line interface (CLI)** for users to interact with the node.

 All scripts are written in Python and use Flask framework for server code.
 The node here, is consistent with (and has been tested with) a network of 15 nodes [(list of nodes here)](https://iitkbucks.pclub.in/), each using different languages (Javascript, Go, Java, Python) and different backend frameworks.

-This README file has  two sections- Project Development Details and Technical Details
+This README file has the following two sections- Project Development Details and Technical Details You may jump to the Technical details sections by clicking [here](https://github.com/abhimanyusethia12/IITK_Bucks/blob/master/README.md#technical-details)

-# Project Details
+# Project Development Details
-This Project was developed for the [Programming Club, IIT Kanpur](https://pclub.in), under @dryairship.
+This Project was developed for the [Programming Club, IIT Kanpur](https://pclub.in) from April 2020 to July 2020.
-## Project Timeline
-1. Assignments phase
-    In the first phase, we learn about blockchains and solved assignments to singularly implement different parts of the project.
-2. Project Building phase
-    In the second phase, we put together the various parts implemented at assignments into a main application.
-3. Deployment phase
-    One node of the project had been deployed on https://iitkbucks.pclub.in from 13th July 2020 till 26th July 2020.
-Through trying to communicate with that node, we found and eliminated the bugs in our applications.
-In this phase, we brought our programs to completion.

 ## Learnings from the Project
 1. I learnt about an entire new domain of **cryptocurrency and blockchain**- got hands-on learning on how cryptocurrencies and blockchains work.
 Also, looked at other real-life applications of blockchain